-The IRS gets final say on if they believe you qualify.
+The IRS gets final say on whether or not they believe you qualify.

-There are elements of risk to this because, to meet the qualification criteria you will need to already have spent time abroad and hence you may already have tax liabilities abroad and no guarantee the IRS will ultimately accept your claim that you qualify for FEIE status.
+There are elements of risk to this because, to meet the qualification criteria you will need to already have spent time abroad, and hence you may already have tax liabilities abroad and simultaneously no guarantee that the IRS will ultimately accept your claim that you qualify for FEIE status.

 The second problem is, you can register this status in your declaration, but the IRS only assesses if you are eligible if/when you are actually audited.

-So if your case is not watertight you could end up liable for a lot of back taxes and fines as you just don’t know if the IRS will consider that you qualify, or not, until it’s too late.
+This means that if your case is not watertight, you could end up liable for a lot of back taxes and fines, as you don’t know if the IRS will consider you as qualifying or not, until it’s too late.

-The FEIE rules are complicated, so it’s recommended to both read the IRS information and check with a US tax adviser if your unique situation will qualify, and which of your income may qualify.
+The FEIE rules are complicated, so it’s recommended to both read the IRS information and to check with a US tax adviser (Greenback Expat Tax Services have a guide on FEIE) if your unique situation will qualify, and which portions of your income may qualify.

 The most important starting point though, to even consider FEIE, is that you must pass one of the below tests: